DOZA-MC/DOZA-MC/ds.md

   ### 2: 🔨 No Client Modification or Using Exploits
   This includes finding glitches and abusing them, doing stuff that would give you a higher advantage compared to others (Also includes purposely glitching to somewhere).
+  This also includes any texture packs that give players a higher and cheesey advantages.
+Players can ask either of the owners if they are allowed to use certian packs.

   <br>